Susanna outside her studio at Spirit of the Lake Community Arts

 Working with a variety of mediums such as drawing, photography and printmaking, Susanna Gaunt analyzes the human condition through a philosophical and scientific lens.
 Inspired by historic European curiosity cabinets, natural history museums and personal specimen collections, she tangles human anatomy with animal taxonomy, creating works that encourage curiosity and reflection.

 Since 2017, Susanna has been awarded multiple grants from the Arrowhead Regional Arts Council (ARAC), the Minnesota State Arts Board (MSAB) and Upstream Minnesota.
-Her ARAC Projects Grant and MSAB Creative Support grants supported the completion of her first community-based project called Great Lakes Almanac (see Field Notes) which was on view at the Great Lakes Aquarium in summer 2023.
+Her ARAC Projects Grant and MSAB Creative Support grants supported the completion of her first community-based project called Great Lakes Almanac, which was on view at the Great Lakes Aquarium in summer 2023.
 The Creative Support grant is also supporting the production of work for a solo exhibit in Bemidji, MN during summer 2024.
 These activities are made possible by the voters of Minnesota through a grant from the Arrowhead Regional Arts Council and/or the Minnesota State Arts Board, thanks to a legislative appropriation by the Minnesota State Legislature.